andrew1st/andrew1st/README.md

-- ##👋 Hi, I’m @andrew1st##
+# 👋 Hi, I’m @andrew1st
-- # Thanks for taking a peak 👀 More Content & Updates Coming Soon
+## Thanks for Taking a Peak at my GitHub 👀
-- # Appreciate the patience
+More Content & Updates Coming Soon...
 <!--- 📫 How to reach me?
 Should I tell people to pull request this readme to contact me?... --->

 <!---